A nonprofit organization for educators, families, and policy makers

 Information for Legislative Cycle 2017-18

 The LOOK Bill — H.3705/S.2070 An Act for language opportunity for our kids — was reported out favorably by the Joint Committee on Education and and referred to the House & Senate Committees on Ways and Means.
-On June 7, 2017, the House Ways and Means Committee PASSED the LOOK bill.
-On July 26, 2017, the Senate unanimously passed the LOOK bill.
-The next step is to reconcile the House and Senate versions.S.2070 An Act for language opportunity for our kids
+On June 7, 2017, the House PASSED the LOOK bill.
+On July 26, 2017, the Senate UNANIMOUSLY PASSED the LOOK bill.
+The next step is to reconcile the House and Senate versions though conference committee.
+In August, the ELL Bill Conference Committee legislators were appointed and are as follows: Representatives Alice Peisch, Frank Moran and Kimberly Ferguson, as well as Senators Sonia Chang-Diaz, Sal DiDomenico, and Patrick O’Connor.
+The conference committee will meet in September to begin House-Senate negotiations over legislation to reshape how non-native English speakers are educated in public schools.S.2070 An Act for language opportunity for our kids

 - Senate approves bilingual education measure, Boston Globe July 27, 2017